-Outside areas and boundaries Visually inspected.
-There are garden areas to the front, side and rear of the property.
-These areas are generally laid to lawn, but also incorporate borders and shrub beds.
-The garden slopes down towards the road at the front and there are therefore some retaining walls in place including the front boundary.
-Remaining boundaries are formed with hedging.
 Ceilings Visually inspected from floor level.
-Ceilings are formed with plasterboard.
-We note that the ceilings in the kitchen and bathroom have had decorative cladding panels applied.
+Ceilings appear to be formed in lath and plaster.
+The kitchen ceiling has been lowered and is formed in plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal partitions are generally of solid construction, plastered on hard, but also include timber stud frames lined with plasterboard.
+Internal partitions are generally of solid brick construction, plastered on hard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The floors are of suspended timber construction.
-Our inspection of floor surfaces was restricted by the presence of floor coverings and furnishings throughout.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Floors throughout are of suspended timber construction.
+Our inspection of floor surfaces was restricted by the presence of floor coverings and some furnishings.
 It has not been possible to inspect the sub-floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There is a standard range of doors, door facings and skirting boards throughout.
+There is a range of doors, door facings and skirting boards throughout.
 The kitchen contains a range of wall mounted and base units.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-The original fire place has been removed/closed although an electric fire is now present.
-The original chimney breast remains intact.
+Chilliney breasts and meplaces No testing of the flues or fittings was carried out.
+The original fireplaces and fire surrounds have been removed and closed.
+However a fuel effect open fronted gas fire has been installed at the fireplace in the living room.
 Internal decorations Visually inspected.
 Internal surfaces are generally papered and painted.
-Ceramic tiles and laminated wall panels have also been utilised. and laminated wall panels have also been dillised.
+Ceramic tiles and textured coatings have also been utilised.

 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electric meter and fuse box are located in the small understair cupboard.
+The electricity meter and fuse box are located in the hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located in a meter box located at the side of the house.
+The gas meter is located in the hall cupboard.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Pipework, where visible, is formed with copper and plastic fittings.
-The bathroom contains a sanitary suite comprising; bath (with electric shower above), wash hand basin and a wc.
+Visible pipework is formed with copper and plastic fittings.
+The bathroom contains a sanitary suite comprising; bath with mixer shower attachment, wash hand basin and a wc.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 There is a gas fired central heating system that incorporates water filled radiators.
-The boiler is located under the stairs at the ground floor hallway and is vented by means of a fan assisted flue.

-Drainage Covers etc. were not lifted.
+The boiler is located in the kitchen and is vented by means of a fan-assisted flue.
+Hot water is also supplied vis the central heating boiler.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drains are assumed to be connected to the public sewer.